-^{} Please use this space to explain the reason for non-compliance (regulation 73A(1)(c)/1997 Regulations)
+\ Please use this space to explain the reason for non-compliance (regulation 73A(1)(c)/1997 Regulations)

-Please use this space if you wish to add anything to explain or expand on the ratings given above: -
+\\Please use this space if you wish to add anything to explain or expand on the ratings given above: -

-Induction courses are held for all new members who are also required to attend initial basic training via an online learning academy and the Pensions Regulator's Public Sector Toolkit.
-New members who can attend are also automatically supported to attend the LGA's 3-day fundamentals course.
+Induction courses are held for all new members who are also required to attend initial basic training via an online learning academy.
+New members who can attend are also automatically supported to attend the LGA's 3-day Fundamentals course.
 Members are also provided with an annually updated handbook which clearly sets out their responsibilities as "quasi-trustees".